Key Takeaways

 The typical homeowner goes solar to save money and be more energy independent.
 A solar protection plan is designed to help homeowners manage the cost of unexpected solar repairs and breakdowns.

-The Solar Insure 30 Year Monitoring & Warranty plan is the longest warranty available on the market – covering parts that fail, roof penetrations, and labor for 30 years with zero deductible.
+Solar Insure’s SI-30 warranty solutions are the longest warranty available on the market – covering parts, labor, truckrolls, and more for 30 years with zero deductible.

 How Solar Warranties Work – Installer and Manufacturer Warranties

-A typical workmanship warranty from a solar contractor can range anywhere from 1 -10 years term.
+A typical workmanship warranty from a solar contractor can range anywhere from 1 to 10 years.
 The workmanship warranty covers any defects in workmanship, like loose screws, firmware updates that were not installed upon installation, and roof penetrations.

 Contractors are typically responsible for any damage caused to the home during installations, such as broken tiles, damage to the roof, stucco, etc.